Archive for the ‘events’ tag

 This installation makes plant a subject, as sound is artistically produced and intended for a plant.

-“Ecocentric” in RMZ EcoWorld, Bangalore
+“Ecocentric” exhibition with the students in RMZ EcoWorld, Bangalore

 3 weeks of workshops with Srishti University for Art, Design and Technology students resulted with an exhibition opened on 14.12.17. in the complex of RMZ Ecoworld in Banglaore, India’s most rapidly growing city that has it’s devastating effect on the environment.
 As Bangalore is known as Silicon Valley of India, its population is growing at amazing rate.
-RMZ IT Park, with office spaces, health activity facilities, shopping, dining, amphitheater and art gallery, promotes itself as “work-leisure sustainable environment where natural and architectural forms are symbiotically integrated using responsible planning and precise engineering”.
+RMZ IT Park, with office spaces, health activity facilities, shopping, dining, amphitheatre and art gallery, promotes itself as “work-leisure sustainable environment where natural and architectural forms are symbiotically integrated using responsible planning and precise engineering”.

 Site specific installation “Ecocentric” juxtapositions its organic aesthetics to human engineered pavilion that proudly announces its ecological concept.
 A small forest was created, mulched with coconut leftovers from Bangalore street vendors.
 After that it was inhabited with multi-plant life that was “fed” by the custom frequencies from small speakers placed in the soil.